When forced to summarize the general theory of relativity in one sentence:

 Let us then explain these two related forms of Mass, Inertial and Gravitational, as then we can clearly understand why they are equivalent

 Imagine the Wave-Center (electron) of a Spherical Standing Wave (SSW) in free Space away from massive bodies.
-As the Wave-Density of Space is the same in all directions, therefore the velocity of the In-Waves is the same from all directions and does not change, thus the In-Waves will always meet at the same point in Space (the Wave-Center).
+As the mass-energy density of space is the same in all directions, therefore the velocity of the In-Waves is the same from all directions and does not change, thus the In-Waves will always meet at the same point in Space (the Wave-Center).
 This is the physical foundation of inertial mass - a body remains stationary (it does not accelerate) if there is no change in the velocity of the In-Wave.
 (No forces act upon it.)

 Consider the same stationary Wave-Center (electron) of a SSW but now imagine a massive body, such as the Earth, placed to one side of the electron.
 What effect will this have?